naveen-21tyagi/pdftoolkit/Readme.md

 - Merge PDFs into a single one
 - Compress a pdf

-and it will work offline :)
+and it works offline :)